Skip to contents

 • Pv infection.

-You can plot these results with the plot-scenarios.R script.
+• You can plot the results of the above scenarios with the plot-scenarios.R script.
 For example, run the following command to plot the baseline Pf results:

 ./plot-scenarios.R outputs/baseline-pf.csv